oscarlab/graphene-tests/pytorch/README.md

 - `python3 -c 'import torchvision ; torchvision.models.alexnet(pretrained=True)'` to download the
   pre-trained model ($HOME/.cache/torch).
 WARNING: This downloads about 200MB of data!

+# Build

+Run `make` to build the non-SGX version and `make SGX=1` to build the SGX version.

 # Run

 Execute any one of the following commands to run the workload

 - natively: `python3 pytorchexample.py`
-- with Graphene: `./pal_loader ./pytorch.manifest ./pytorchexample.py`
+- Graphene w/o SGX: `./pal_loader ./pytorch.manifest ./pytorchexample.py`
-- with Graphene-SGX: `SGX=1 ./pal_loader ./pytorch.manifest ./pytorchexample.py`
+- Graphene with SGX: `SGX=1 ./pal_loader ./pytorch.manifest ./pytorchexample.py`